samrat-nath/samrat-nath.github.io/_posts/2022-09-29-spatial-analytics-python.md

 In this article, we will be primarily using open-source python library called  [geopandas](https://geopandas.org/getting_started/introduction.html)  to work with vector data in python.
 Geopandas extends the  [pandas](https://pandas.pydata.org/pandas-docs/stable/)  capabilities to geospatial data and leverages the capabilities of  [shapely](https://shapely.readthedocs.io/en/stable/manual.html)  to perform geometric operations on spatial data.
 Geopandas depends on  [fiona](https://fiona.readthedocs.io/en/latest/manual.html)  for file access and matplotlib for plotting.
 Key datatypes used in geopandas are GeoSeries and GeoDataFrame like Series and DataFrames from Pandas.
 GeoDataFrames contain geometric column generally called as ‘geometry’.
 Geometry column contains different geometries like points (latitudes and longitudes), lines, polygons, etc., as shapely objects.
 Below is schematic view of a GeoDataFrame.

-*Data format of a typical geodataframe:*
 ![](https://miro.medium.com/v2/resize:fit:448/1*36KyfoSncD9306zt8bwgOQ.png)

+*Data format of a typical geodataframe*

 Next, we will explore some examples of geospatial operations by analyzing a dataset on US fast food restaurants.